zc277584121/milvus-docs/site/en/getstarted/run-milvus-docker/install_standalone-docker.md

 Having installed Milvus in Docker, you can:

 - Check [Quickstart](quickstart.md) to see what Milvus can do.

+- Check [Milvus WebUI](milvus-webui.md) to learn more about the Milvus instance.

 - Learn the basic operations of Milvus:
   - [Manage Databases](manage_databases.md)